ICS 23 / CSE 23: Fundamental Data Structures

 As ICS 23 or CSE 23 students, you are expected to know and follow the academic honesty policies of both the Bren School of ICS and the University as a whole.
 Please take a few minutes to read the policies, which can be found at this link.

-Since all of your work is expected to be completed solely by you, you will be held responsible even if you plagiarize only a small portion of someone else's project.
+Since all of your work is expected to be completed solely by you, you will be held responsible even if you plagiarize only a small portion of someone else's work.

 Academic honesty is a two-way street.
 Providing your code to other students for them to turn in as their own is not permitted anymore than turning in someone else's code.
 Resist the temptation to give code to your friends "for reference."
 Based on my experience, I can say that your "friends" may very well betray you and turn it in, anyway.